paragliding training center

 by Had Robinson

 The following information is primarily for the Top 80 and the Polini Thor models.
-Other motors are similar e.g. the wire colors may be different.
+Other motors are similar but the wire colors may be different, among other things.

 If the spark plug is not torqued down enough, it will leak and engine performance will suffer.
 You can tell if it is leaking by removing the plug and checking the aluminum spacer washer.
 If there is oil on it, you have a leak.
 Excessive torque can destroy the threads on the cylinder.
 Pilots should invest in a torque wrench if they plan to service the spark plug.
 A good torque wrench is available from Harbor Freight for around $10 (in the U.S.).
 Plugs out of the box may not have the correct gap – check them before installation.
 Use a spark plug gauge to set the gap correctly (it uses a gauged wire to check the gap rather than a flat tab).

 Paramotors do not have high energy ignition systems (e.g. capacitor discharge/computer controlled system) so they are very sensitive to plug, coil, or wire problems.
 Here are the proper specifications for the type of spark plug, gap, torque, etc. for the Top 80.
 See this site for the specifications of other paramotors.
 All values are similar except the spark plug gap which can vary greatly.

 For some introductory information about engine ignition systems, visit this helpful site.
 For the curious, here is the specification sheet from IDM (the manufacturer) on the coil used in the Top 80 engine and some others, like the Minari and Polini.